uyuni-project/uyuni-tools/README.md

 ## Building

 `go build -o ./bin ./...` will produce the binaries in the root folder with `0.0.0` as version.

+To produce shell completion scripts for a given shell you can run:

+- `./bin/uyuniadm completion <shell> > $COMPLETION_FILE` for uyuniadm
+- `./bin/uyunictl error completion <shell> > $COMPLETION_FILE` for uyunictl

+You'll then need to source the resulting script(s).

+As an example, to enable bash completion for uyuniadm:

+`./bin/uyuniadm completion bash > ./bin/completion`

+`. ./bin/completion`

+The supported shells are: bash, zsh and fish.

-Alternatively, you can run the `build.sh` script to build binaries with version computed from the last git tag and offset from it.
+Alternatively, if you have `podman` installed you can run the `build.sh` script to build binaries compatible with any x86_64 linux.
+The version will be computed from the last git tag and offset from it.

 ### Building in Open Build Service